dakotagoldberg/community/README.md

 ## our mission

-we aim to create an accessible community and social service culture for the younger, rising generations through a framework of digital "ripl"s promoting community or corporate-sponsored service or engangement events spread through our modern day's greatest wildfire: social media.
+we aim to create an accessible community and social service culture for the younger, rising generations through a framework of digital "ripl"s intented to promote community and corporate-sponsored service or engangement events spread through modern day's greatest wildfire: social media.

-we will start by working to integrate the snapchat api into our app.
+we will start by working to integrate the snapchat api into our app, and we can expand from there.

 ## how to run